 Pap test.
 You lie on a table with your feet in leg rests.
 Your doctor puts a tool called a speculum into your vagina to widen it enough to see your cervix.

-Then she'll use a special scraper or brush to remove a sample of cells.
+Then they'll use a special scraper or brush to remove a sample of cells.
 You might feel a little discomfort.
 The cells go to a lab, which tests them for cancer.